willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The headset driver did not install automatically when I plugged in the headset.

-On new PCs, or PCs with a newly installed copy of Windows 10, the headset driver could be queued behind other Windows updates and may not install immediately (note that if you have an "N"-edition of Windows, you will need to switch to a regular edition of Windows 10 to use Windows Mixed Reality).
+On new PCs, or PCs with a newly installed copy of Windows 10, the headset driver could be queued behind other Windows updates and may not install immediately.
+If you have an "N"-edition of Windows, you will need to switch to a regular edition of Windows 10 to use Windows Mixed Reality.
 To install it manually:

-* Open the Device Manager (**Start > Device Manager**), look under **Other devices** for a **HoloLens Sensors** device with a yellow exclamation mark:
+1. Go to **Start > Device Manager** and look under "Other devices" for a "HoloLens Sensors" device with a yellow exclamation mark:
 ![View of Device Manager HoloLens Sensors](images/hololenssensors.png)
-* Right click on the device and select properties.
+2. Right click on the device and select properties.
 If the device's properties read **The drivers for this device are not installed (Code 28)**, close the window and proceed.
 If there is another message, follow troubleshooting steps on the rest of this page.
 ![Code 28 of HoloLens Sensors in Device Manager](images/code28.png)
-* Right click on the device again and select **Update Drivers...** and then **Search automatically for updated driver software**
-After the device updates, you should see your headset listed under "Mixed Reality devices" in Device Manager:
+3. Right click on the device again and select "Update Drivers..." and then "Search automatically for updated driver software" After the device updates, you should see your headset listed under "Mixed Reality devices" in Device Manager:
 ![Mixed Reality Device appear in Device Manager](images/mixedrealitydevices.png)

 If the manual install doesn’t work, or you don't find the driver under Other Devices, then you probably need to uninstall the existing driver and reinstall it.
 To do that:
-* Open Device Manager (**Start > Device Manager**), and look under **Mixed Reality devices** for your headset.
+1. Go to **Start > Device Manager** and look under "Mixed Reality devices" for your headset.
 The device status should indicate that "The device is working properly".
-* Right Click on the device and select **Uninstall Device**.
+2. Right click on the device and select "Uninstall Device".
-* In the new popup that appears, select the check box **Delete the driver software for this device** and this click **Uninstall**.
+3. In the new popup that appears, select the check box "Delete the driver software for this device" and then select "Uninstall".
-* When that completes, unplug the headset from your PC, and plug it back in.
+4. When that completes, unplug the headset from your PC, and plug it back in.
 Windows Update will now download and install a new driver.

 ### Troubleshooting flowchart